TimAstier/react-roguelike/ROADMAP.md

 ## Gameplay

+- [ ] Bug: Creature moving away if no space available because blocked by ally
+- [ ] Improve: Creature should not move where another creature died
 - [ ] Hunger clock with impact on visibility
 - [ ] Way to heal
 - [ ] Way to regain hunger clock